 For over 50 years, dnd has transformed brass into handles of the highest quality standards and design.
 In 1968, FMN Martinelli (as it was then known) was founded under the leadership of Angelo Martinelli in the valleys of Brescia, Lombardy in central north Italy.
 This is an area with centuries of knowledge in the steel industry, dating back to the Metal Ages, and has become well respected over the years as the centre of Italian metallurgy manufacturing.

 In the late 1990s , Simone worked alongside his late father Felice with the Martinelli family to produce and introduce a range of classical fittings into their core collection.
 Now, 30 years on, the two companies have reunited with the Martinelli family and under the stewardship of the next generation, Simone Pittella and siblings Pietro and Simona, to continue this natural generational collaboration.

-Together the companies have worked to introduce 12 key lines to the Australian market, with a focus on contemporary design paying respects to neo-classical, art deco and other key design influence.
+Together the companies have worked to introduce a selection of key lines to the Australian market, with a focus on contemporary design paying respects to neo-classical, art deco and other key design influence.

 “The market was hungry for something new, for us it was about delivering innovative designs, relevant to the Australian market and manufactured to the highest standards that we have come to represent.
 It was these synergies that led us to the collaboration with dnd”, says Simone Pittella.

 “We will never compromise on our manufacturing standards, and our fixing technology which delivers reliability and longevity to our clients”.
 Together, the collaboration allows our clients access to dnd designs with the confidence of our fixing system, enabling us to invigorate the Australian architectural and design market.